lsst-dm/dmtn-250/index.rst

 Sasquatch
 ---------

-Sasquatch provides InfluxDB databases for several purposes.
+Sasquatch provides Kafka and InfluxDB databases for several purposes.

-Writes to those databases by services will generally be done via Kafka, and service discovery for Kafka for services should be done via strimzi-access-operator, thus only requiring service discovery for the Confluent Schema Registry.
+Service discovery of Kafka, which is also the mechanism used for writing to InfluxDB, should be done via strimzi-access-operator.
+The secret created by strimzi-access-operator covers all of the required information except for the Confluent Schema Registry, for those applications that use Avro schemas.
+The address of the Confluent Schema Registry can be handled via :ref:`use-case-internal`.

-However, query access to the InfluxDB databases from, for example, notebooks will require service discovery of the available databases and their paths and connection information.
+Query access to the InfluxDB databases from, for example, notebooks will require service discovery of the available databases and their paths and connection information.
 InfluxDB databases require authentication.
 Currently, we use username/password authentication, so a client that wants to query the InfluxDB database needs some mechanism to acquire that password.

-Service discovery for Sasquatch InfluxDB databases should then return the following information:
+Service discovery for Sasquatch InfluxDB databases should therefore return the following information:

 - InfluxDB URL (some clients prefer this as hostname, port, and path, so provide it in both forms)
-- Schema registry URL
 - Username
 - Password

+Because a password is included, this service discovery API, unlike the API for internal service discovery more generally, must be authenticated.
+Clients that also need the Confluent Schema Registry URL should discover that through the regular internal service discovery API.

 The advertised InfluxDB databases should be filtered by the user's scopes.
 For example, the application metrics InfluxDB database should only be available to environment administrators, not to general users of the environment.